Syrian Arab News Agency: Under Ba'athist Syria

 According to German news agency Deutsche Welle; "when it comes to hard politics, the agency [SANA] has a clear agenda" and "SANA, being a public news agency, has a stake in the conflict to support Assad's government."
 It is critical of Western governments, including the US, which push for a regime-change in Syria.
 The agency also labeled the Syrian opposition as 'terrorists', rather than using the term 'rebels'.

-In 2011, SANA published an article giving its version of events surrounding the death of 13-year-old Hamza Ali Al-Khateeb, an account which differed from Al Jazeera's.
+In 2011, SANA published an article giving its version of events surrounding the death of 13-year-old Hamza Ali al-Khateeb, an account which differed from Al Jazeera's.
 Al Jazeera reported that Hamza "spent nearly a month in the custody of Syrian security" and when his corpse was returned it "bore the scars of brutal torture."
 According to Al Jazeera, "experienced local journalists and human rights researchers found no reason to doubt the authenticity of the footage of Hamza."
 According to SANA, armed groups arrived in the village of Saida and Hamza was found dead after the fighting and sent to a hospital to be identified.
 SANA, quoting a coroner, stated that Hamza died from three gunshots and that "there weren't any traces of violence, resistance or torture or any kinds of bruises, fractures, joint displacements or cuts."
 According to SANA, the photos of Hamza circulating online "were taken after an advanced stage of disintegration after death."

 SANA called reports from August 2013 on a chemical attack in Ghouta "baseless" and an attempt to distract UN inspectors who had arrived in Syria to probe earlier allegations of chemical weapons use.
 SANA had reported that anti-government forces were responsible for firing a rocket containing chemical materials in the Khan-al Assal area of Aleppo province in March 2013.

 In August 2015, after a three-day visit to Syria during the Syrian civil war, the emergency relief coordinator of the United Nations, Stephen O'Brien, told reporters he was "absolutely horrified by the total disregard for civilian life by all parties in this conflict."
 O'Brien condemned the conduct of rebel groups and said (of the government airstrikes in Douma) "[they]…caused scores of civilian deaths and hundreds of people were injured."
 SANA posted a video of his remarks on YouTube, editing the footage as a form of backlash, fading it to black before playing audio of his description of the government's attack.
 SANA also omitted O'Brien's account of events from his time in the Old City of Homs.

+Under the Syrian transitional government

 During the fall of Damascus on 8 December 2024, the outlet went inactive for 24 hours before changing its cover picture on Telegram to match the three-star flag used by rebels the next day.